gcassella/RAMP/doc/user/installation.rst

 Jupyter notebooks
 -----------------

 Some of the instructional examples for RAMP are presented as `Jupyter <https://jupyter.org/>`_ \
 notebooks.
 These are interactive Python environments that allow code to be presented, edited, \
 and ran alongside relevant text and graphical outputs.
+The easiest way to get up and running \
+with RAMP notebooks is via Google Colab, see :ref:`google-colab`, however if you wish to run the notebooks locally \
+follow the instructions here.

 To install Jupyter (assuming you followed the instructions above and have a functional \
 Python installation) run::